Gangs of Lagos: Casting

 The film employed local talents both in front of and behind the camera.
 Cast members, including Tobi Bakre, Adesua Etomi-Wellington, and Chike, brought their performances to life, supported by a production team capturing the city's essence.
+Chioma Chukwuka Akpotha 's performance in the movie was widely praised by everyone and she also won an AFRIFF award For it.
 In June 2021, Pulse NG reported that the shortlist had expanded to include Pasuma.
 During a movie interaction, Osiberu explained her decision to add Pasuma and Zlatan to the cast, saying, "Pasuma has a long history of acting.
 Since we shot in Isale Eko, who else could fit better?
 Pasuma is perfect for that world."